beyond9thousand/meta/guides/getting-started.md

 ---

 !!!warning
-Please gloss over the subjects mentioned in this page before proceeding !!!
+Before continuing, please skim over the topics presented on this page !!!

 ### Converting code blocks